 Pandarens will not be able to become Warlocks.

 - Orc- Big, green, massive… Maybe they should use a big axe instead of a wand?

 - Blood Fury increases melee and spell damage, the latter of which suits Warlocks just fine.
 Drop this into a macro with your opener.

 - The increased pet damage (on command) makes the Orc one of the better Warlock races.

 - The decreased stun duration is nice for PvP and might have some rare PvE utility.

 - Undead- What’s better for demon summoning and Affliction then being already dead?

-- Underwater Breathing is dead in Mists of Pandaria
+- Underwater Breathing is dead as of Mists of Pandaria

 - Will of the Forsaken is a nice PvP skill (anything that breaks Fear, etc is a nice PvP skill) and it can break a few PvE mechanics.